 Anyway if you wish to go ahead, you can buy the DIY kit here:

-There are many improvements we want to see in the future, such as full Betaflight integration, fixed latency etc. I don’t think it’s ready yet for the proper race track or flying with a big group.
-But for those who are fed up with the old and complex FPV gear, and just want to enjoy FPV, the DJI FPV system will put a smile on your face.
+There are many improvements we still want to see in the future, such as full Betaflight integration (making really good progress), fixed latency etc. I don’t think it’s ready yet for the proper race track or flying with a big group.
+But for those who are fed up with the old and complex FPV gear, and just want to enjoy FPV, the DJI FPV system will definitely put a smile on your face.
 You don’t have to think about what camera/VTX to get, ignore all the technical non-sense, and just build it and fly it.